vinceweaver192/Symtable/README.md

-# Symtable

-Symbol Table: a symbol table is a stack of scopes, typically used by a
-// compiler to keep track of symbols in a program (functions, variables,
-// types, etc.).
-In most programming languages, you "enter scope" when you
-// see {, and "exit scope" when you see the corresponding }.
-Example:
-//
-// int main()
-// {              <-- enterScope()
-//    int i;      <-- enter "i" into symbol table as type "int"
-//    .
-//    .
-//    while (true)
-//    {              <-- enterScope()
-//       char i;     <-- enter "i" into symbol table as type "char"
-//
-// Notice there are two variables named "i", which is legal because
-// they are in different scopes.
+Symbol Table is a program that portrays a stack of scopes, typically used by a compiler to keep track of symbols in a program for things such as functions, variables, types, etc.  In most programming languages, you "enter scope" when you see {, and "exit scope" when you see the corresponding }.
+This program utilizes inheritance, object handlers, and polymorphism.
+The program itself runs on a stack data structure and executes code in the order from top to bottom, with the most current code being executed on top of the stack and then popped.